lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 The various fast or slow configurations produce overall quite similar results at first sight.
 Especially the most conserved regions are near identical for each algorithm (+@fig:fig7_align_examples A, B, C).
-The regions with barely any sequence content will be filtered out in a later step, this is typically quite a proportion of an alignment with many sequences (+@fig:fig7_align_examples D).
+The regions with barely any sequence content will be filtered out in a later step, this is typically quite a proportion of an MSA with many sequences (+@fig:fig7_align_examples D).
 Hence, I'm searching by eye those columns with substantial sequence content that are not extremely conserved and see how they align.
 Ideally, by optimising this step, some extra phylogenetic signal might be gained from these medium-conserved regions.
 At worst, one might erroneously align regions that are not homologous but analogous to each other.

-In the example alignments in +@fig:fig7_align_examples, the 'auto' alignment was discarded first due to lack of structure in gappy regions.
+In the example MSAs in +@fig:fig7_align_examples, the 'auto' MSA was discarded first due to lack of structure in gappy regions.
-The linsi and einsi alignments were assessed as near equal in quality; we preceded with the einsi version.
+The linsi and einsi MSAs were assessed as near equal in quality; we preceded with the einsi version.
-Regardless, both alignments performed insufficiently in the gap regions.
+Regardless, both MSAs performed insufficiently in the gap regions.
-I estimate, by studying various versions of similar MIKC^C^ alignments, that some structure may be hidden in those regions and was not uncovered by the MAFFT alignment.
+I estimate, by studying various versions of similar MIKC^C^ MSAs, that some structure may be hidden in those regions and was not uncovered by the MAFFT MSA.

-For alignments of reasonable size, no more than a couple of hundreds of sequences, these medium-conserved gappy INDEL regions may be re-aligned with a dedicated INDEL realigner such as prank [@Loytynoja2014].
+For MSAs of reasonable size, no more than a couple of hundreds of sequences, these medium-conserved gappy INDEL regions may be re-aligned with a dedicated INDEL realigner such as prank [@Loytynoja2014].
 When successful, INDEL realignment can bring structure into medium-conserved regions for correct phylogenetic inference.
 In my experience, this can help in reducing noise from such regions by separating non-homologous residues into separate sections.
 This clears up the phylogenetic signal between groups that don't share INDELs and may improve the signal within these groups.
-INDEL realignment does not work for alignments with several hundreds to thousands of sequences for the software cannot handle these numbers.
+INDEL realignment does not work for MSAs with several hundreds to thousands of sequences for the software cannot handle these numbers.

 In the _Azolla_ lab I used INDEL realignment for optimising a MIKC^C^ MSA (+@fig:fig7_align_trimprank A & B).
 A MAFFT MSA that was trimmed for a minimum of 10% sequence content per column shows clear structure in conserved domains (+@fig:fig7_align_trimprank A).
 However medium-conserved regions contain little structure and non-homologous residues may be aligned to each other.
-I realigned the MIKC^C^MSA with prank supported by an ML guide tree of a more strict trim of the same alignment.
+I realigned the MIKC^C^MSA with prank supported by an ML guide tree of a more strict trim of the same MSA.
 The resulting MSA was trimmed for 10% column content as well and shows clear structure in the medium-conserved regions previously not seen (+@fig:fig7_align_trimprank B).
 After realignment, the region between the main conserved domains contains multiple INDELS unique to specific groups of sequences(+@fig:fig7_align_trimprank B).
 Before realignment these regions seemed forced together and would have diluted the phylogenetic signal with false synapomorphies